DaveOGQ/DaveOGQ/README.md

 <h1>About Me</h1>
 <p>I'm a 3rd year computer science student at the university of calgary, with over 5 years of programming experience across various technologies, such as Java, Python, C++, Haskel and Prolog to name a few.
 Im also an aspiring Full Stack Developer, working with frontend frameworks like React.js and backend frameworks like Flask.
 I am presently seeking internship opportunities and eager to immerse myself in real-world, fast-paced work environments to take on new challenges. </p>

+<a href="https://david-oti-george.netlify.app/">Visit My personal website for more information.</a>

 <hr>